Docker vs. Containerd: A Quick Comparison (2023)

 When Docker was monolithic, a single application translated our command, then pulled in the container image, started it, and made it accessible on port 80.
 Nowadays, that's not true anymore.
 In a very simplified form, this is what currently happens:

 The Docker CLI utility accepts the command.
 Then it figures out what we want to do.
 After it understands our intention, it passes this intention to the Docker Daemon.
-This daemon is a separate program (from Docker CLI) that always runs in the background, waiting for instructions.
+This daemon is a separate program (from Docker CLI) that always runs in the background and waits for instructions.
 After the Docker Daemon receives our desired action, it tells another app, called a container runtime, to pull in the container image.
-This container runtime is called containerd.
+This container runtime is called Containerd.

 Docker vs. Containerd: What Is The Difference?

-On the left side, we have the human, needing to do something with containers.
+On the left side, we have the human needing to do something with containers.
 In the middle, we have Docker CLI + all of its other components.
-And, at the right, we have some action performed by Docker, such as building a container, pulling an image, or starting a container.
+And, at the right, we have some actions performed by Docker, such as building a container, pulling an image, or starting a container.
 So Docker is a middleman, accepting commands from humans and then producing a result.

 For example, for a command like